 Most older professionals transitioned into their security roles.
 For Millennial and Gen Z professionals, the paths to cybersecurity careers were more varied—while 38% transitioned from other IT roles, 21% pursued a degree in cybersecurity and 19% were self-taught.

-Certified cybersecurity professionals earn 56% more than their non-certified colleagues (ICS2)
+Certified cybersecurity professionals earn over 1.5x more than their non-certified colleagues (ICS2)

 The average global salary for certified cybersecurity professionals is $91,727.
 For those without certification, that number drops to $58,775.

-57% of companies have a cybersecurity skills shortage (ESG)
+More than half of all companies have a cybersecurity skills shortage (ESG)

 Finding qualified cybersecurity professionals is a growing concern, according to ESG’s July 2021 Life of Cybersecurity Professionals report.
 In fact, 44% of the 389 surveyed professionals say the skills shortage has gotten worse over time.
 Knowledge areas with the greatest skills shortages are cloud computing security, security analysis and investigations, and applications security.